QuillLittlefeather/Opensim-Avatar-Archiver/README.md

 exclude the quotes!

-in which <First> is the user from above's first name, <Last> is the user from above's last name, <password> is the avatars password,
-  <url> is the url or file that you want to load ex (http://example.com/avatar.aa) Once you type this,
-  it will load the archive.
+in which "First" is the user from above's first name, "Last" is the user from above's last name, "password" is the avatars password, "url" is the url or file that you want to load ex (http://example.com/avatar.aa) Once you type this, it will load the archive.

 ### Loading Avatar Archive from file